PRACTICE

 WHY PEACEMAKING?

-In a world full on conflict, we need people who make peace happen.
+In a world full of conflict, we need people who make peace happen.

 We cannot curse at the darkness and expect it to change—We have to turn on the light and dispel the darkness.
 “Blessed are the peacemakers” who take action in local and practical ways to resolve conflict and uphold peace—whether between individuals on the block, or between groups engaged in war.